bashirmohd/FaultToleranceSimProj/README.md

 You also need to install Ant to compile CloudSim (explained in more details later).

-#3.
-Installation and running the CloudSim Toolkit#
+3. Installation and running the CloudSim Toolkit
 ------------------------------------------------

 You just need to unpack the CloudSim file to install.